LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 There are two parts to making a mod using Netcode for GameObjects (NGO) to allow the transmission of info between the host & clients.

-1. Creating what I call the `NetworkHandler`
+1. Creating the `NetworkHandler` Class
-2. Spawning said `NetworkHandler` into the game
+2. Spawning the `NetworkHandler` Game Object into the game

 The first part is simple, it just requires making a script that will be attached to a game object as a component.
 The second gets more complicated due to requiring loading a GameObject from an AssetBundle - something not explained in this tutorial.